Sample submission guidelines

-Level 1: Visual assessment by light microscope.
+- Basic visual assessment of sample by light microscope.

 - If the disease is visible on the sample results in the form of a report can be returned within 3-4 days.

-Level 2: Requires some sample manipulation including isolation onto artificial media.
+- Requires some sample manipulation including isolation onto artificial media.

 - Often the disease is not visible on the sample.
 In these cases it may take up to 14 days to obtain a positive identification.